-- The Gallery Shop will be open on Saturday and Sunday from 12-5 pm with a limit to ten people at a time.
+- The Gallery Shop is open Saturday and Sunday from 12-5 pm with a limit to ten people at a time.
 You can also shop online.

-- Outdoor space including the Ora Anderson Trail is encouraged.
+- Use of our Outdoor space including the Ora Anderson Trail is encouraged.
 You can even take a tour with your cell phone.

 - The Dairy Barn Ceramics Studio is open by reservation only, with a limit of two people at a time.
 A separate cleaning procedure has been created for this area.